NethServer/docs/developer-manual/en/development_process.rst

 5. Multiple dependant PRs in multiple repositories must include the dependencies between them in the description

+6. Select at least one PR reviewer (GitHub suggestions are a usually good)

+7. Select yourself as the initial PR assignee

 Managing an open pull request
 -----------------------------